Skip to main content

 • Consolidate or remove redundant spans

-Migrating Queries to Honeycomb
+Migrating queries to Honeycomb

 LLMs are generally very good at translating between observability query languages, especially when you already have telemetry available in Honeycomb that maps to your old system.
+If you are migrating from PromQL, Datadog, or another system:

 1. Paste the existing query into the prompt.